mukaiizawa/Paren/man/man3/when.md

         EXPR ...)

 # DESCRIPTION
-`when` evaluates EXPRs, only if TEST is not nil.
+The macro `when` evaluates EXPRs, only if TEST is not nil.

 # RETURN VALUE
 Returns the evaluation result of the last EXPRs.